danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ### FactoryBot Integration

-FactoryBot makes it easy to set up test data, and it works beautifully with Cucumber once configured.
+[FactoryBot](https://github.com/thoughtbot/factory_bot) makes it easy to set up test data, and it works beautifully with Cucumber once configured.
+(Assumes you’ve already added `factory_bot_rails` to your Gemfile in the `:test` group.)

 Add `features/support/factory_bot.rb`: